What is Trekking? Why and How to Trek in Nepal?

 Annapurna Region

-The Annapurna region trek leads you to the Alpine forests in the highland from the lush pastures in the lowlands.
-The barren desert-like terrains of Manang and Mustang along with the wonderful landscape of base camp is the major highlight of this trek.
 You cannot miss exploring villages like Poonhill and Ghandruk.
-And for the bonus, you have every route that promises a majestic view of the different Himalayas in the Annapurna range.
-This particular trek offers a chance to accumulate as many memories as you like to.
+And for the bonus, you have every route that promises a majestic view of the different peaks in the Annapurna range.
+This particular trek offers a chance to accumulate as many memories as you like.

-Thorong La Pass, Kali Gandaki Gorge- deepest in the world, Muktinath temple, Tilicho lake- lake situated at the highest altitude, Rupse Waterfall, and Natural hot spring in Tatopani are some of the additional perks for trekking in the Annapurna Region.
+Thorong La Pass, Kali Gandaki Gorge- deepest in the world, Muktinath temple, Tilicho lake- a lake situated at the highest altitude, Rupse Waterfall, and a Natural hot spring in Tatopani are some of the additional perks for trekking in the Annapurna Region.
 The trek begins in the beautiful city of Pokhara.

 Langtang Region

-Close to the capital of Nepal, the Langtang Valley trek definition is a prodigious trekking route.
-During the trek, you get to visit the glaciers and snow-capped located at a short distance from Kathmandu.
+Close to the capital of Nepal, the Langtang Valley trek is a prodigious trekking route.
+During the trek, you get to visit the glaciers and snow-capped peaks located at a short distance from Kathmandu.
 As one walks further through the pine forests, stony streams, grassy meadows, and wide pastures, they feel rejuvenated.
 Around two weeks of the trek in the popular Langtang Valley is a once-in-a-lifetime experience.

 Kanchenjunga Region

 Kanchenjunga Region in the easternmost part of Nepal is still a very remote trekking path.
 The trail passes through the tropical lowlands and lush forests of Rhododendron.
-As you enjoy the picturesque view of northern hill settlements, one passes through the villages of Tibetan tribes such as Rais, and Limbus.
+As you enjoy the picturesque view of northern hill settlements, one passes through the villages of Tibetan tribes such as Rais and Limbus.

 Dolpo Region

 Get an adventurous peek into the wonderful hidden valleys of Nepal in the rain shadow areas.
 In the spring, you get to witness the Yarsagumba Hunt.
 The trek begins from Jhupal, 2285 meters, and passes through different giant peaks.
-Stunning views of Dhaulagiri, Tibetan Peaks, and High passes like Kang La and Saldang La is the major highlight of the trek.
-Initially, you begin to walk along with the terrace farms that slowly change into the arid landscapes and gorges of the Dolpo.
-Lastly, you cannot miss Shey Phoksundo Lake- the deepest lake in Nepal
+Stunning views of Dhaulagiri, Tibetan Peaks, and High passes like Kang La and Saldang La are the major highlight of the trek.

 Risks and Prevention of Trek

-Nepal is without a doubt one of the safest countries for trekking.
+Nepal is, without a doubt, one of the safest countries for trekking.
 But that doesn’t mean you shouldn’t be prepared for an emergency.
 First and foremost, understand that you will be at risk of trekking in Nepal at a very high altitude (4000m to 6000m).
 So, the risk of altitude trekking is always high in Nepal.

-The risk of sore legs, painful body, headaches, and bruises are also high.
+The risk of sore legs, painful body, headaches, and bruises is also high.
 That’s why you will need travel insurance that covers high-altitude helicopter rescue before you come to Nepal.
 Trekking in Nepal with an experienced guide and letting the porter carry the excess bag will be very helpful for you.

 How to Prepare for Trekking in Nepal?

-To prepare for trekking in Nepal, it’s ideal to practice some running and low height hiking in your own county.
+To prepare for trekking in Nepal, it’s ideal to practice some running and low-height hiking in your own country.
 You need to build your strength through activities like a short hike, cycling, and swimming.
 Along with training, you need to know about the region you will be visiting.
 Surfing through Google or interacting with anyone been to that region will be very helpful.
-And then you need to prepare for the visa and start shopping for trekking gear.
-You might also want to book your Nepal trek package before getting a flight ticket.

 Best Time for Trekking in Nepal

 To be honest, you can trek to Nepal at any time of the year.
 But if you can align your trekking region with the climate of Nepal, the experience would be wonderful.
-For example, you can trek to Annapurna and Everest region in spring and Autumn.
-Autumn with crystal views of the mountains makes some most popular trek in Nepal.
-Spring is wonderful with different wildflower blooms.
-At this time, the temperature in the base camp is bearable and the weather is also most stable
+For example, you can trek to the Annapurna and Everest regions in spring and Autumn.

 Any age limit for trekking in Nepal?

-A huge NO !There is not any age limit for who can trek in Nepal.
-As long as you are physically fit and want to take the risk, you are free to trek in any part of Nepal.
 Nepal Tourism Board issues TIMS (Trekkers Information Management System) cards and permits for people of any age group.
 If you are thinking about trekking with family in Nepal or trekking with Kids in Nepal, just go for it.

 How much does it cost to trek in Nepal?

-Now add the cost of the Permit (which is usually less than $50), guide and porter ($25 each/day), and transportation cost.
-The longer you stay, the higher you pay.
-Also, some region like Annapurna is relatively cheaper than Everest.
-Camping trek cost almost twice in comparison to the tea house trek.
+Camping trek costs almost twice in comparison to the tea house trek.
 Trekking in a group or getting a travel package for trekking in Nepal will lower your cost.
-You must have got a basic idea of the cost of trekking in Nepal.
+You must have a basic idea of the cost of trekking in Nepal.

 Conclusion: